|

 Host: www.example.com

-Then include the same UUID as the oa_telemetry_id field on your content_retrieved event.
+Then include the same UUID as the content_telemetry_id field on your content_retrieved event.

 This enables cross-observer correlation.
-If the publisher's CDN or web server also reports the retrieval, both events share the same ID.
-A retrieval confirmed by both agent and publisher is a stronger signal than either alone.
+If the content owner's CDN or web server also reports the retrieval, both events share the same ID.
+A retrieval confirmed by both agent and content owner is a stronger signal than either alone.

 your event